cdzombak/wxcal/README.md

     	The forecast location's longitude (eg. "-83.74") (default -83.74)
 ```

+Additionally, `wxcal -version` will print the version number and exit.

 ### Example

 This invocation, run periodically via cron, generates the example feed mentioned above: